-The City of Edinburgh Music School students, numbering between 35 and 45, play a vital part in the life of Broughton whose total school roll is approximately one thousand one hundred.
+The City of Edinburgh Music School students, numbering between 40 and 55, play a vital part in the life of Broughton whose total school roll is over 1200.
 Broughton celebrated its centenary in 1999.
 Broughton was and has an impressive history, one of the first non fee-paying schools in Edinburgh.
 It boasts famous former students such as writer Hugh MacDiarmid, international jazz saxophonist Tommy Smith and lead singer of the rock group Garbage, Shirley Manson.

-Facilities include bright classrooms, well equipped science laboratories, computer suites, extensive art, technical, business studies and home economics areas, a library and resource centre, a theatre, dance studio, gymnasium and sports hall.
-The specialist music department is housed in the same building as the theatre and includes four large classrooms, 16 studios for teaching and practice and a newly-refurbished electronic music studio.
+Facilities include bright classrooms, well equipped science laboratories, computer suites, extensive art, technical, business studies and home economics areas, a library and resource centre, a theatre, dance studios, gymnasium and sports hall.
+The specialist music department is housed in the same building as the theatre and includes four large classrooms, 16 studios for teaching and practice and two newly-refurbished electronic music studios.

-The drama department and Broughton Youth Theatre produce plays and shows every year displaying the fine acting, script-writing, producing and directing talents in our young people.
+The drama department and Broughton Youth Theatre produce plays and shows, displaying the fine acting, script-writing, producing and directing talents in our young people.
 Art exhibitions throughout the City are a testimony to exceptional creative teaching enabling students to gain entrance to the most prestigious art colleges in the land.
-Information technology is a major development in education this century and Broughton leads the way in Scotland.
-Broughton has networked PCs or Apple Macintosh computers operating in every department.
-An in school E Mail system, a broadband link to the Internet and a VC8000 video conferencing system have all been installed at Broughton as a result of this successful enterprise.
+Information technology is a major development in education and Broughton has 'one-to-one' iPads for all students.